bvisokay/simple-car-cost-v2/README.md

 ## Changes from V1

-- :heavy_check_mark From express with EJS templates to full stack React
+- :heavy_check_mark: From express with EJS templates to full stack React
-- :heavy_check_mark From heroku deployment to Vercel
+- :heavy_check_mark: From heroku deployment to Vercel
-- :heavy_check_mark From prototype functions to ES6 classes
+- :heavy_check_mark: From prototype functions to ES6 classes

 ## Notes